TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

           && bin/phpunit -c vendor/typo3/testing-framework/Resources/Core/Build/FunctionalTests.xml

-When you want to test against other databases like PostgreSQL or MSSQL you will find the database credentials inside the :files:`Build` folder of the TYPO3 core in the file :file:`Build/bamboo/src/main/java/core/AbstractCoreSpec.java`.
+When you want to test against other databases like PostgreSQL or MSSQL you will find the database credentials inside the :file:`Build` folder of the TYPO3 core in the file :file:`Build/bamboo/src/main/java/core/AbstractCoreSpec.java`.

 Search for 'typo3DatabaseUsername' in this Java file to find the definitions of